tendermint/tendermint/docs/architecture/adr-051-double-signing-protection.md

-# ADR 051: Double Signing Protection
+# ADR 051: Double Signing Risk Reduction

 ## Changelog

 * 27-11-2019: Initial draft
 * 13-01-2020: Separate into 2 ADR, This ADR will only cover Double signing Protection and ADR-052 handle Tendermint Mode
+* 22-01-2020: change the title from "Double signing Protection" to "Double Signing Risk Reduction"

 ## Context

-To provide a prevention method for double signing incidents mistakenly executed by validators
+To provide a risk reduction method for double signing incidents mistakenly executed by validators
 - Validators often mistakenly run duplicated validators to cause double-signing incident
 - This proposed feature is to reduce the risk of mistaken double-signing incident by checking recent N blocks before voting begins
-- When we think of such serious impact on double-signing incident, it is very reasonable to have multiple protection algorithm built in node daemon
+- When we think of such serious impact on double-signing incident, it is very reasonable to have multiple risk reduction algorithm built in node daemon

 ## Decision

-We would like to suggest a double signing prevention method.
+We would like to suggest a double signing risk reduction method.

 - Methodology : query recent consensus results to find out whether node's consensus key is used on consensus recently or not
 - When to check